isaacadams/pokemon-world/README.md

 - when walking into a barrier, animation should still play
 - new remote player appears to spawn in top left corner
+- when direction is changed while holding down a different moving key, animation breaks
+- tops of trees & top of pokemon center needs to go on layer 3 and are not impassable

 ## tmux